The Best Tower Fans, According to Reviewers

 Want to cool down your home quickly and efficiently?
 Check out our guide to find the best tower fans on the market today.

 During the summer months, many homeowners use a fan to assist in circulating indoor air and increasing the comfort level of a too-warm room.
-Of all of the different types of fans exist on the market—window, pedestal, box, and wall-mount varieties—tower fans often rise above the rest.
-Its combination of high efficiency, space-saving design, surprisingly quiet operation, and impressive features are to thank for that.
+Of all the different types of fans that exist on the market—window, pedestal, box, and wall-mount varieties—tower fans often rise above the rest.
+Why?
+Their combination of high efficiency, space-saving design, surprisingly quiet operation, and impressive, user-friendly features.

 - BEST OVERALL: Pelonis 40-Inch Oscillating Tower Fan